davecom/SwiftGraph/README.md

 An extension to `Graph` in `Cycles.swift` finds all of the cycles in a graph.
 * `detectCycles()` - Uses an algorithm developed by Liu/Wang to find all of the cycles in a graph.
 Optionally, this method can take one parameter, `upToLength`, that specifies a length at which to stop searching for cycles.
 For instance, if `upToLength` is 3, `detectCycles()` will find all of the 1 vertex cycles (self-cycles, vertices with edges to themselves), and 3 vertex cycles (connection to another vertex and back again, present in all undirected graphs with more than 1 vertex).
 There is no such thing as a 2 vertex cycle.

+An extension to `Graph` in `Reversed.swift` reverses all of the edges in a graph.

 ## Authorship, License, & Contributors
 SwiftGraph is written by David Kopec and other contributors (see `CONTRIBUTORS.md`).
 It is released under the Apache License (see `LICENSE`).
 You can find my email address on my GitHub profile page.
 I encourage you to submit pull requests and open issues here on GitHub.